linuxserver/docker-bazarr/README.md

 ## Versions

+* **15.11.21:** - Temp fix for lxml on amd64, compile it instead of using official wheel that seems to be broken.
 * **25.10.21:** - Rebase to alpine 3.14.
 Fix numpy wheel.
 * **22.10.21:** - Added openblas package to prevent numpy error.
 * **16.05.21:** - Use wheel index.